omupa/omupa/README.md

 ## Hi, welcome to my GitHub profile :smiley:

-I'm Otávio Murilo, here are some of my amosement.
+I'm Otávio Murilo, here are some of my amusement.

 Feel free to navigate on the public and simple projects.